 Moolya’s success so far

 On December 13, 2010, Moolya was incorporated.
 We had a garage setup from bootstrapping.
-When we started Moolya there were no such customers standing in queue to give us work but our capital was not money but the skills we had, the courage to pursue a dream, belief in building a team and the conviction we have on what we can accomplish as a team.
+When we started Moolya there were no such customers standing in a queue to give us work but our capital was not money but the skills we had, the courage to pursue a dream, belief in building a team and the conviction we have on what we can accomplish as a team.
 What else can I say when I negotiated with HDFC Bank to reduce the deposit money to start a bank account in the name of a company?
-I finally got the minimum balance to maintain in office bank account to 10,000 Indian Rupees.
+I finally got the minimum balance to maintain in-office bank account to 10,000 Indian Rupees.
 That is – USD 185.
 The reason for me to negotiate it to 10,000 is because if it was any bigger money, it was a burden and there was nothing happening to suggest we can maintain 10,000 in the bank.
 That is how we started.
 In less than 2 years, we are aiming at getting close to a million USD dollars of revenue this financial year.
 You read that correct, 1 million US Dollars of revenue this financial year – FY12-13.
-We have in our sight, possibility to multiply this in FY 13-14.
+We have in our sight, the possibility to multiply this in FY 13-14.

-The previous paragraph is just an indicator of our success so far because money is a by product of what we have done and what we will do.
-The success of Moolya is not about how rich the company has become in 2 years, of course it does matter but we could have made more money if we were willing to sacrifice our vision and the purpose of why we started this company.
+The previous paragraph is just an indicator of our success so far because money is a by-product of what we have done and what we will do.
+The success of Moolya is not about how rich the company has become in 2 years, of course, it does matter but we could have made more money if we were willing to sacrifice our vision and the purpose of why we started this company.
 Of course, we are a business and we need to make a lot of money to operate and do things bigger but not at the cost of what got us here.
 It is money for growth and not growth for money, in simple terms.
-What got us here is our vision and our vision is strong and big enough that we don’t need to bother about money because the achieving the vision would bring us money.
+What got us here is our vision and our vision is strong and big enough that we don’t need to bother about money because achieving the vision would bring us money.

 Isn’t it fantastic, dear testers, a bunch of passionate testers from Bangalore who used to meet every weekend to discuss and practice testing just got together and said, “Let’s do it!” could actually get this far?
 It is.
 Moolya’s success so far should ideally have been a big reminder to large IT services companies in India to focus on better testing value but the good news is – they don’t see us as a threat yet because their vision and objectives are probably different than our ours and our vision is testing and providing value.
 We wish they change their vision to testing lest the people who could do that for them might be on their journey towards Moolya.